 - USDA Loans

-USDA loans are available in rural and some select suburban areas.
+USDA Loans are available in rural and select suburban areas.
 For USDA Loans, no down payment is needed, and they are available to borrowers with very low, low, and moderate income.
 For a USDA Loan, you must have a credit score of at last 620 and not have a lot of debt.